The First 30 Days

 middle finger in field

-I would receive guidance and help on what I should and shouldn’t be doing, especially in the very beginning with my sobriety.
+I received supportive guidance on what I should and shouldn’t be doing, especially in the very beginning with my sobriety.
 I of course, would pick and choose what I was going to listen to.
 Then, when I fell back in the rabbit hole, I’d reassure myself that I was incurable.
 A life of sobriety wasn’t one for me.

-Until, I was just so over it.
+I was just so over it.
 Me, myself, and I. I was done.
 It wasn’t about my parents threatening me and kicking me out.
-It wasn’t about being phased that past relationships failed.
-It wasn’t about trying to avoid the law.
+It wasn’t about previous relationships falling apart.
+It wasn’t about trying to avoid the law and appease my probation agent.
 It wasn’t about pleasing anyone else.
 It was me.

 I was tired.